 Migration to headless typically involves decoupling your frontend from your backend system.
 You’ll choose a headless CMS or frontend framework (like Next.js) and connect it to your eCommerce backend (e.g., Shopify, BigCommerce, Magento) via APIs.
 It's important to audit your current data, define content structures, and test thoroughly before switching live.

-Final Words: Is Headless eCommerce the Future of Online Retail?
+Final Words: Is Headless eCommerce Platform the Future of Online Retail?

-Headless eCommerce has moved from a developer buzzword to a strategic advantage for brands aiming to stay fast, flexible, and future-ready.
+Headless eCommerce platforms have moved from a developer buzzword to a strategic advantage for brands aiming to stay fast, flexible, and future-ready.
 By decoupling the frontend from the backend, businesses can deliver richer customer experiences, launch faster, and adapt to new channels with ease.

 Still, going headless isn’t a must for every business.
 It’s a strong fit for teams with technical resources and a need for customization, speed, or omnichannel delivery.
 For brands that outgrow theme-based systems or want to take full control of their digital experience, headless provides the architecture to scale without limitations.
 Headless commerce is already reshaping how top brands build—and it’s only accelerating from here.